-I’m a big lover of festivals… that feeling of being in a little festival bubble without a care in the world has to be one of the best ever!
-However, I know for some of you it’s your idea of hell!
+I’m a big lover of festivals… that feeling of being in a little festival bubble without a care in the world has to be one of the best!
+However, I know for some of you, it’s your idea of hell!
 As we’re now officially in Glastonbury weekend, the festival of all festivals, I thought I’d put together a little guide of tips and tricks to survive any festival that you’re attending this summer!
 Whether you’re dipping your toe into festival life with a day festival like SW4, heading into the sun and going abroad to a festival like Love International, or doing good old Glasto this weekend (I’m so jealous!), read on for my survival guide…

 For those of you going overseas to get your festival fix – you’ve got it easy!
 Wardrobes for a festival in the sun like Hideout Festival consist of bikinis, swimsuits and denim shorts for us girls… simple!
-But those of us who choose to stay on home soil have a harder time trying to pack for all types of weather in one small bag.
+But those of us who choose to stay on home soil have a more challenging time trying to pack for all types of weather in one small bag.
 My advice would be LAYERS!
 Pack outfits for a weekend full of sunshine but also chuck in some macs, jumpers and wellies so you can edit the outfit when it inevitably pours with rain!
 To me, a festival isn’t a festival without some rain so embrace it!
 You can’t go wrong with denim shorts, flowy dresses and of course lots of glitter!

 Festivals can be a strain on friendships and relationships alike!
 When you’ve been drinking day and night, sleeping in a tent and walking for miles for a good 3 or 4 days, tensions can run high.
 My advice would be to make sure you pick a group to go with that you know you can put up with for more than a day – no moaners!
-A meeting point is a MUST – phone reception just doesn’t exist in the middle of a festival field, and make sure you’re always with at least one of your friends so you don’t have to spend half a day wandering around on your own!
+A meeting point is a MUST – phone reception doesn’t exist in the middle of a festival field, and make sure you’re always with at least one of your friends, so you don’t have to spend half a day wandering around on your own!
 If you’re there for the music, be prepared to split up for some parts of the weekend so you can see the acts you want to see.
-Festivals provide some of the most fun weekends in peoples lives, so most of all enjoy and prepare to make some amazing memories!
+Festivals provide some of the most fun weekends in peoples lives, so most of all enjoy and prepare to make some fantastic memories!

 So that’s my survival guide for a summer of festivals.
 What’s your biggest festival survival tip?
 Or even better, what’s been your biggest festival mishap over the years?
 If you’re at Glastonbury this weekend – ENJOY… and whatever other festivals you’re attending this year, stay safe and have the best time!